BIOTIA-ID FAQs

 Fungal Species

-Candida albicans, Candida auris, Candida dubliniensis, Candida glabrata, Candida keyfr, Candida krusei, Candida lusitaniae, Candida parapsilosis, Candida tropicalis, Candida guilliermondii
+Candida albicans, Candida auris, Candida dubliniensis, Candida glabrata, Candida kefyr, Candida krusei, Candida lusitaniae, Candida parapsilosis, Candida tropicalis, Candida guilliermondii

 The BIOTIA-ID Urine NGS Assay was developed to improve the diagnosis of uropathogens.
 This assay is intended as an aid to diagnose urinary tract infections, complicated UTIs, acute pyelonephritis, acute bacterial prostatitis, and urosepsis.